peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * Infinity and not-a-number will be converted to null.

-The example code given below can be used to write out certain keys of a CBOR map in a given order to a JSON string.
+The example code given below (written in in C# for the .NET version) can be used to write out certain keys of a CBOR map in a given order to a JSON string.

         // Generates a JSON string of 'mapObj' whose keys are in the order given in 'keys'.
 Only keys
         // found in 'keys' will be written if they exist in 'mapObj'.